The culinary delight of the Ribera Baixa

 is its wide range of rice based meals, as the neighbouring city

-of Sueca and its surroundings is Spain biggest rice production area.
+of Sueca and its surroundings is Spain's most important rice production area.

 For a start there is the great 'paella', every bit as sacred an